saidatta64/QuickCare/README.md

-# BoltCare - Healthcare Appointment System
+# QuickCare - Healthcare Appointment System

-BoltCare is a modern healthcare appointment management system that connects patients with healthcare providers.
+QuickCare is a modern healthcare appointment management system that connects patients with healthcare providers.
 It offers a seamless experience for booking, managing, and tracking medical appointments.

 ## Try yourself